 Layers Offer Essential Flexibility

 A major difference between a basic image editor and a high-end editor such as Photoshop is the support of layers, which is mandatory in commercial design.
-Layers enable different parts of an image to be placed in separate, transparent "canvases" that can be moved over and under each other until the desired result is achieved (see layers).
-See paint program, photo editor and graphics.
+Layers enable different parts of an image to be edited independently in separate "canvases" offering much greater flexibility for making changes (see

 Applying a Filter to an Image